menghanhui/r3bl.blog/_posts/2015-02-28-things-NOT-to-do-after-installing-freya-beta.markdown

 title: '5 Things You Should NOT Do After Installing elementary OS Freya Beta'
 categories: en
 tags:
-- education
+- personal
-- open source
+- rant
-- elementary OS
+- technology
 image:
   feature: abstract-1-3
 description: "elementary OS 0.3 Freya Beta 2 is out.
 However, there are things you should not do in the current version of elementary OS.
 You do not want to make the developers angry, do you?"